Using Neurobics to Improve Your Brain

 As we continually challenge the nervous system in this way, it improves overall brain and nervous system function and acts to reduce the effects of aging.

-Neurobic exercises must be different than typical activities that you do and they can incorporate all of your five senses.
+Neurobics must be different than typical activities that you do and they can incorporate all of your five senses.
 These can seem like simple tasks but because they are non-routine, they challenge our brain in unique ways.

 Writing or using a utensil with your non-dominant hand